 Roast Green Beans and Make Sauce

-Toss green beans with a pinch of salt and pepper on empty half of baking sheet and spread into a single layer.
-Roast until chicken reaches a minimum internal temperature of 165 degrees, 10-12 minutes.
+Toss green beans with 1 tsp. olive oil and a pinch of salt and pepper on empty half of baking sheet.
+Roast in hot oven until chicken reaches a minimum internal temperature of 165 degrees, 12-15 minutes.

 Rest chicken 3 minutes.
 While chicken rests, return pan used to sear chicken to medium-high heat and add cream.
 Bring to a simmer and cook until thickened, 2-3 minutes.